risabsank/self-healing-architecture/docs/system-foundation.md

 GET  http://localhost:8001/checkout
 ```

-## What To Verify
+## Verification

 1. `GET /health` on the control API should report the database check and target service health.
 2. `GET /sandboxes/local-docker` should show the Docker runtime descriptor, registered `target-api` service, and latest health check.
 3. `GET /health` on the target API should report the required environment variable and database dependency.
 4. The `health_checks` table should receive new rows from the background monitor.

-## Phase 1 Boundary
+## Current Scope

-This phase does not implement autonomous diagnosis or remediation yet.
-It creates the live substrate those later phases need:
+The current foundation does not implement autonomous diagnosis or remediation yet.
+It provides the live substrate required by those capabilities:

 - a control plane,
 - an observable target service,